melsonmascarenhas/node_ssh_shell/README.md

 # node_ssh_shell
 run this ```node shell.js```
-Here i used free ssh server for testing purpose.if you want change it with your desirable credentials.
+Here i used free ssh server for testing purpose.
+Change it with your desirable credentials.

 ```host: 'test.rebex.net',